Physical Therapy student working on strengthening skills using an exercise band skills with another PT student.

 Prospective Students

-If you have questions about pursuing physical therapy, you are encouraged to seek advising from Torry Rufer, the pre-physical therapy advisor in the College of Health Sciences.
+If you have questions about pursuing physical therapy, you are encouraged to seek advising from Torry Rufer, the pre-physical therapy advisor in the College of Health Professions and Sciences.
 We encourage you to carefully review this website and information packet (PDF) prior to scheduling an advising appointment.

 Previously unsuccessful applicants who intend to apply to the next admissions cycle can meet with a faculty member in the program to generally discuss their situation by emailing pt-program@uwm.edu.